EdwardLab/EdwardLab/README.md

 ### Welcome to Edward's GitHub

-Hi, I'm Edward — developer, systems architect, and founder of [DigitalPlat](https://digitalplat.org), a nonprofit supporting internet freedom and open-source infrastructure for 200,000+ users globally.
+Hi, I'm Edward — Hi, I'm Edward — a high school student, developer, systems architect, and founder of [DigitalPlat](https://digitalplat.org), a nonprofit supporting internet freedom and open-source infrastructure for 200,000+ users globally.

 I build high-impact open-source tools — from operating systems and domain infrastructure to embedded platforms and portable runtimes.
 I'm also a strong advocate for internet freedom, democracy, and human rights.